Mo1far-wiz/Go-Rest-API-project/README.md

 ## API tests

 There are folder called ```api-test``` with ready-to-use http-requests.
-To easily use them in VS Code i have an extension called [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+To easily use them in VS Code you can install an extension called [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).